hiibolt/monikaiv2/README.md

 MonikaiV2 instances feature a Short-Term Memory (STM), Long-Term Memory (LTM), and retrieval/encoding features.
 It also mimics conscious/subconscious retriveal cues, retrieval failure, and selective forgetting.

 ## Methods of communication
+### Web Client
+When starting the repo, a graphical web client is hosted on port **3000**.

+There is an additional interface layer, allowing the Monikai to express a preset range of emotions!
+This can add another level of humanization.

+All assets can be customized by replacing the files in **./public/assets**.
+Ensure that you modify either the import code in **./public/index.html** or mimic the names.

+*Note: A given emotion must have two files to be properly rendered: "EMOTION.png" and "EMOTIONSPEAKING.png".
+If you don't want a speaking version, simply duplicate and rename EMOTION.png.*

 ### Read-Eval-Print-Loop (REPL)
  A Read-Eval-Print Loop (REPL) communication interface for Monikai.
  The least convoluted method of communication, very straightforward.